 Turning down the thermostat in the winter and up in the summer is an easy way to save money and energy on your path to green living.
 On average, you can save 10% on heating and cooling bills by adjusting the thermostat 10° for only eight hours.
 As warmer weather nears, keeping windows open and the air conditioning off, even for just a short time, is another easy way to save energy while reducing indoor air pollution.

-We all know that we should turn off the water when we aren’t using it, but there are lots of small ways to conserve water in our homes that might be overlooked.
+We all know to turn off the water when we aren’t using it, but there are also many small ways to conserve water in our homes that might be overlooked.

 - Shortening a shower by a minute or two can save up to 150 gallons of water a week.